1 / 13

 Care Guide

-No pruning required for natural form.
+No pruning is required for the natural form.
 Lower branches can be removed to raise the crown.
-Light shearing of young plants maintains a denser form.
-Do not cut into bare old wood — recovery is poor.
-The pendulous branch tips should not be altered.Pruning Schedule
+Light shearing of young plants maintains denser form.
+Cuts into bare old wood recover poorly — restrict pruning to green growth.
+The pendulous branch tips should not be removed.Pruning Schedule

 J